Dr Emily Scott

 Biography

-Dr Emily Scott joined IDD as a Lecturer in International Development in 2021.
+Dr Emily Scott joined IDD as an Assistant Professor in 2021.
 Her (SSHRC-funded) PhD focused on the ways humanitarian organizations working in Lebanon and Jordan navigated gaps between Syrian refugee health needs and response between 2011 and 2017.
 She studied what made organizations more responsive to the emerging needs of Syrian refugees and migrants, with only some experimenting with new service delivery and rulemaking.
 Her work has been supported by the Social Science and Humanities Research Council, Fulbright Canada, Canada C150 funds, and the American Academy of Arts and Sciences, amongst others.

 Emily has worked with organizations like the Canadian International Development Agency’s Afghanistan Task Force, the United Nations, the Carter Center, and Doctors Without Borders and in areas of conflict, including East Jerusalem and the West Bank, South Sudan, and Syria.
 She has extensive experience conducting fieldwork in the Middle East.